Duco

 Duco was the finish applied to National String Instrument Corporation brand of resonator guitars c.
 1930.

+A DuPont Duco nitrocellulosic lacquer was also applied on early Fender Telecaster guitars ("butterscotch" or honey color) : that ultra thin finish was a significant contribution to this guitar's specific resonance and sound.

-Duco coated is used in the plumbing industry to describe lacquered floor drains and other similar products.
+Duco coated is used in the plumbing industry to describe lacquered floor drains and similar products.

 Other uses

-Duco is also a brand of nitrocellulose household cement (adhesive) originally trademarked by DuPont and now marketed in the U.S. by ITW Devcon.
+Duco Cement is a brand of nitrocellulose all-purpose adhesive originally trademarked by DuPont and marketed in the U.S. by ITW Devcon.

 An unrelated company with the same name designs and manufactures subsea umbilical cable systems.
 It is a subsidiary of the Technip Group, under the trademark Technip Umbilical Systems.
 The name Duco originates from Dunlop and Coflexip, when the Coflexip-Stena Offshore group acquired the subsea umbilical systems activity of the Dunlop group.
 The company has four locations: Newcastle (UK), Houston (US), Lobito (Angola), and Tanjung Langsat (Malaysia).